Cricket Magazine for kids has become a great addition to our homeschool reading and learning materials.

-E-pals focuses on creating a global community by inspiring, challenging, and empowering kids through worldwide classroom connections.
+E-pals focus on creating a global community by inspiring, challenging, and empowering kids through worldwide classroom connections.

-With an end result of children becoming more globally aware and increasing in empathy.
+With the end result of children becoming more globally aware and increasing in empathy.

 Language Learning Resources are available for adults and children.